plone/plone.app.multilingual/README.rst

     eggs =
         plone.app.multilingual[archetypes]

-..
-Note:: While archetypes is default in Plone, you can use without appendix
+While archetypes is default in Plone for now, you can strip ``[archetypes]``.
-          ``[archetypes]``.
-But in future this may change to dexterity, so we recommend to add the appendix as shown above.
+This may change in future so we recommend adding an appendix as shown above.

 Setup